-In 2019, one of my goals was to learn more about writing, and one of the ways I did that was by reading!
+One of my goals this past year was to learn more about writing, and one of the ways I did that was by reading!
 The books below are those that I recommend.
-Hope you find something useful in the list!
+Hope you find something useful in the list :)

 The final post for the Monson Arts Residency!
 This is mostly musings on the overall experience and a thank you to the folks that made it possible.
 If you are wondering about doing a residency or about Monson Arts residency in particular, hopefully it is useful to you.